squashyweeb/ytdl-discord-bot/README.md

 # Discord Video Downloader Bot

 This Discord bot allows you to download videos from links provided in Discord messages using `yt-dlp`.
-The bot will save videos with a timestamp in the filename to avoid overwriting existing files.
+The bot saves videos with a timestamp in the filename to avoid overwriting existing files.

 ## Features